* * * * * * *

 “Yeah, you're right.
 I guess you can take a look and see if you like it,” so finally I caved in.

 Then it's decided that he and my roommate would go in and take a look at the food.
 At the same time his wife and I were discussing other options in case the food was bad.
 Our conclusions weren't very good because other restaurants we could think of were far away.
-(Their relatives were from Taiwan and weren't very used to local food.
-As a result, local "American" restaurants were out of options.)
+(Their relatives were from Taiwan and weren't very used to local food, so local "American" restaurants weren't an option.)

 The verdict was in and his relatives okayed it, so we all walked in.